Old Chief Joseph Gravesite: History

 Old Chief Joseph was the mid-19th century leader of the Wallowa band of the Nez Perce tribe, one of several that had refused to sign treaties in the 1850s and 1860s that would have forced them onto reservation land in Idaho.
 The Wallowa Lake area was part of the homeland of this band, and both Old Chief Joseph and his successor Chief Joseph, were steadfast in their refusal to abandon the land.
 When Old Joseph died in 1871, he had a traditional burial at the forks of the Lostine and Wallowa rivers.
-The Wallowa band were famously forced off the land in the Nez Perce War in 1877.
+The Wallowa band were infamously forced off the land in the Nez Perce War in 1877.

 In 1886, Old Chief Joseph's grave was desecrated by local property owners and his skull was removed as a souvenir.
 In 1926, his grave was moved, with permission from the Nez Perce, to this location, and the stone marker was placed.
 In the 1930s, the Works Progress Administration funded work performed by members of the Nez Perce tribe to make a number of improvements, including the stone wall at the highway, and the retaining wall.
 The cemetery is a sacred place for the Nez Perce people, and is held in trust for them by the United States government.